stashed/docs/docs/guides/latest/troubleshooting/repo-locked/index.md

 ## Possible reasons

 A restic process that modify the repository, create a lock at the beginning it's operation.
 When it completes the operation, it remove the lock so that other restic process can use the repository.
 Now, if the process is killed unexpectedly, it can not remove the lock.
-As a result the repository remain in locked state and become unusable for other process.
+As a result, the repository remains locked and become unusable for other process.

 ### Possible scenarios when a repository can get locked